zktam1310/invoice-module/technical.md

   2. **Payment**
      - `POST /invoice/transaction`: update `invoice` and create `transaction`.
   3. **Monitoring**
+     - `PATCH /invoice/id`:
-     - `PATCH /invoice/transaction`: update `invoice` and update `transaction`, primarily used for customer to acknowlegde the order/service has been fulfilled, thus releasing the fund to user.
+       - primarily used for customer to acknowlegde the order/service has been fulfilled, thus releasing the fund to user.
+       - update `invoice`.
+       - The fund will be sent to the user wallet address/bank account on the server once the `invoice.fulfilledStatus` is updated to `'completed`', system will also update the `transaction.hasReleased`.
      - `GET /invoice`: retrieve all user's `invoices`
      - `GET /invoice/id`: retrieve single `invoice`
      - `GET /invoice/transaction`: retrieve all user's `transactions`